EC: Discover Requirements for IT – Simply Put!

 - Minimal Layout of the Question File

-- Using a Question File to Combat Analysis Paralysis Free Preview
+- Use Your Question File to Combat Analysis Paralysis (Free Preview)

 Having the right project stakeholders will make or break your project.
 Start identifying stakeholders from the beginning of the project and continue throughout.
 In this section, you will learn how to identify different types of stakeholders from Internal and External Users to Creators and Special Interest Groups such as the Legal Department, Auditors, Finance, Compliance, etc.